 Opening your mind to other subjects:

-- Use those papers/seminars/talks/conferences/tutorials to discover new topics - Some meetings/conferences privilege very new contributions, even missing target: exploit them! - Often, papers/talks of interest were available online 6 months before. - $\Rightarrow$ To be kept in mind for your own presentation!
+- Often tutorials are there to discover new topics - Some conferences privilege very new contributions, even missing target - Often, the papers of interest to you were available online 6 months before. - \Rightarrow To keep in mind for your own presentations!